 Knowing that the property will be excluded from any estate and inheritance taxes.

 Because each property and gift plan is unique, any real estate gift will require careful consideration by your legal and tax advisors and by our advisors and Board of Trustees as well.
-For more information contact Amy Hunt, Director of Advancement, 419-381-1313x110.
+For more information please contact Michael House, Interim Director of Advancement at 419-381-1313 x117.

-Some gifts require appraisal or advance approval in order to be accepted.
-Examples of gifts of property include tickets to athletic events, rare books, art works, computer hardware and software, and laboratory equipment.
-If property has been held for more than a year and can be put to a use related to the "charitable purpose" of the school, you may be eligible for a deduction based on the asset's full fair market value.
+Some gifts require an appraisal or advance approval in order to be accepted.
+Examples of gifts of property include tickets to athletic events, rare books, artworks, computer hardware and software, and laboratory equipment.
+If the property has been held for more than a year and can be put to a use related to the "charitable purpose" of the school, you may be eligible for a deduction based on the asset's full fair market value.